hapax/hapax.github.io/outreach.md

 ---

-See [this page](https://hapax.github.io/assets/hacker/) for an exciting new venture.
+See [this page](https://hapax.github.io/assets/hacker/) for an exciting new venture!
-I list some other outreach and teaching efforts below.
+Other outreach and teaching efforts below.

 <figure>
     <div style="text-align:center"><img src ="/images/cow.png" width="40%" />